-Leading Through Change is a three-day program that introduces participants to a new way of responding to the increasingly complex nature of change in today's fast-paced business environment.
+Leading Through Change is a two-day program that introduces participants to a new way of responding to the increasingly complex nature of change in today's fast-paced business environment.
 The highly interactive program includes small team learning engagements where participants acquire knowledge together, applying the frameworks and concepts to real-life situations while also emphasizing a sense of accountability.

 First, the program accelerates leaders' capacity to lead by teaching them to: